Choosing A Landscaper: A short Guide.

 Second impressions?
 Yes, that’s right.
 You are meeting them in person for the first time rather than through the anonymity of the web so it’s a good chance to see if they are smart in appearance and turn up on time.

-Kirman Design: All the company wear logo’d and named shirts.
-Our vans are not sign written as it tends to be a magnet for theives unfortunately, but we do try our best to keep them clean!
+Kirman Design: All the company wear shirts with logos and names on their shirts.
+Our vans are not sign written as it tends to be a magnet for thieves unfortunately, but we do try our best to keep them clean!

 If they just give you a blank look then there is something wrong.
 Whilst chatting to you about what you want, they should give you some advice, ask lots of questions and at least stay long enough to get to grips with the tasks in hand.
 Ask them how many years they have been operating.